Sleight: Plot

-A young street magician named Bo Wolfe is left to care for his little sister Tina after their parents' death and turns to illegal activities to keep a roof over their heads.
+A young street magician named Bo Wolfe is left to care for his little sister Tina after their parents' deaths and turns to illegal activities to keep a roof over their heads.

 By day, Bo performs magic tricks all over Los Angeles, with his specialty as being able to control anything metal, even float it in the air.
 He does this by building an electromagnet into his arm, with the negative electrode of the battery running to his thumb and the positive electrode running to his fingers.
 He first developed the electromagnet in high school for a science project, which earned him an engineering scholarship but he had to turn it down in order to take care of Tina after his mother died.

 By night, he sells drugs to pay the bills, seeing it as steady work with his supplier Angelo usually being a nice guy.
 However, things get ugly when a new kingpin comes in and starts selling drugs cheaper on their turf.
 Angelo has Bo find this kingpin, so Bo uses his pickpocketing skills as a magician when he goes to a club, managed by Bo's friend Luna, where the new kingpin has his dealers selling.

 Bo asks one of the dealers for drugs and pickpockets his phone to look up his call history, and finds out that his supplier's name is Maurice.
 Angelo finds where Maurice lives, invades his house with Bo and forces Bo to chop off his hand.

 Bo then gets in too deep when he tries to skim $15,000 off the money he makes from drug dealing so he and Tina can leave town.
 When Angelo finds out, he threatens to kill Bo unless he can come up with $45,000 in one week.
 Bo finds the money, but has to steal the last $9,000 from Luna by watching her unlock the safe when she invites him up to the main office; he pickpockets the office keys as they leave.
 He waits to have one last drink with Luna, feeling guilty for having stolen from her, yet relieved he may make it out of his predicament alive.